 Canadian Manufacturers & Exporters (CME) is the premier association for manufacturers and exporters in Manitoba offering the ability to reach a broad audience of both large and small manufacturing business owners, related support organizations and the education system in Manitoba.

 A key focus for CME is to support the growth of a skilled and educated workforce.
-The driver behind our initiative is the youth-targeted Discovery Program.
-The Discovery Program was designed to introduce high school students to a variety of future career paths in the manufacturing sector, while developing their skills and encouraging them to have fun experiencing the manufacturing process, from research and development through to product launch!
-By using their education, creativity and innovation, student teams will use supplied parts to design and build a radio controlled hovercraft and prepare a written business plan, allowing them to demonstrate the skills required for success in the workplace.
-Student teams participate in the province wide semi-final competition for an opportunity to move on to the final competition where they will be competing for scholarships and bursaries sponsored in part by; Manitoba Institute of Trades and Technology, Red River College, and University of Manitoba.
+The driver behind our initiative is the youth-targeted Discovery Programming.
+The Discovery Programs are designed to introduce high school students to a variety of future career paths in the manufacturing sector, while developing their skills and encouraging them to have fun experiencing the manufacturing process, from research and development through to product launch!

-Partnership with the Discovery Program provides an effective way for your company to promote the importance of education, team work, problem solving, and skill development to future and existing workforce.
-Associating your business with the Discovery Program also heightens your profile as a leader and a partner committed to strengthening and improving the manufacturing and exporting community.
+Partnership with the Discovery Programs provides an effective way for your company to promote the importance of education, mentorship, problem solving, and skill development to future and existing workforce.
+Associating your business with the Discovery Programs also heightens your profile as a leader and a partner committed to strengthening and improving the manufacturing and exporting community.

-This Discovery Program partnership offers a unique opportunity to maximize the visibility of your company. and puts your team in front of youth, business leaders, and governments from the manufacturing sector.
-Investing in our youth today, will only strengthen or workforce for the future.
+This Discovery Program partnership offers a unique opportunities to maximize the visibility of your company. and puts your team in front of youth, business leaders, and governments from the manufacturing sector.
+Investing in our youth today, will only strengthen our workforce for the future.

 To find out how you can partner with us, contact Geri clicke at firstname.lastname@example.org or call 204.500.3343.